s06a/tiny-crypto-insight/README.md

 # **Streamy** 🌊

-**Streamy** (It's a temporary name, just for now) is a lightweight, real-time crypto data streamer with historical analysis capabilities.
+**Streamy** is a lightweight, real-time crypto data streamer with time series analysis capabilities.

 ---